-Headquarters and central functions provide services to the Businesses (Upstream Americas, Upstream International, Downstream) as well as other functions.
+Headquarters and central functions provide services to the businesses (Upstream Americas, Upstream International, Downstream) as well as other functions.
 They also provide support for Shell’s shareholder-related activities.
 The services they provide cover the areas of finance, human resources, legal advice, information technology, real estate, communications, health, security and government relations.
 They also assist the Chief Executive Officer and the Executive Committee.

 The central functions have been increasingly supported by business service centres located around the world.
 These centres process transactions, manage data and produce statutory reports, among other services.

-The majority of the headquarters and central-function costs are recovered from the Business segments.
+The majority of the headquarters and central-function costs are recovered from the business segments.
 Those costs that are not recovered are retained in Corporate.

 Risk and insurance

 At Shell, we use robust methodologies and processes to assess, mitigate and manage risk to drive down its total cost.
-This includes the valuation of risk so that it can be properly taken into account in decision making.
+This includes the valuation of risk so that it can be properly taken into account in decision-making.
 It also requires the causes of losses to be analysed and understood so that losses can be reduced in the future.
-To support this, Shell’s insurable risks are mainly aggregated and retained within insurance subsidiaries, which means that Shell self-insures most of its risk exposures.
+To support this, Shell’s insurable risks are mainly aggregated and retained within insurance subsidiaries, which means that Shell self-insures most of its risk exposure.
 The insurance subsidiaries form a key part of Shell’s approach to risk management.
-They provide insurance coverage to Shell entities, up to $1.5 billion per event and usually limited to Shell’s percentage interest in the relevant entity.
+They provide insurance coverage to Shell entities, up to $1.65 billion per event and usually limited to Shell’s percentage interest in the relevant entity.
 The type and extent of the coverage is equal to that which is otherwise commercially available in the third-party insurance market.